 “Never, Knight.”
-Ray gulps like a fish on a deck while I flick the page.
-A hurrah sounds above us.
+Ray gulps like a fish on a deck.
+I flick the page, and a hurrah sounds above us.

 “Show your true colours, expendable.”
 Taylor places both feet on the fallen bough.
-He’s taken to the gaming.
 All day I’ve felt like a rough sketch watching a statue.
-I close the handbook.
-The rules of New War indicate that we must fly our true flags before firing a shot, especially since the game centres on deceit, infiltration and false flags, to the point we forget who we originally were.
+He has taken to the gaming well.
+The rules of New War indicate that we must fly our true flags before firing a shot, especially since the play centres on deceit, infiltration and false flags, to the point we forget who we originally were.

 “I don’t know who I am.”
 The end.